K. ANN RENNINGER, Professor2

 In each course and seminar in the department, students are introduced to qualitative and/or quantitative methods of research, which they use to work directly with questions addressed in coursework.
 Students not only read original research, but they also collect and analyze data using appropriate methods in each course.

 Students are strongly encouraged to take EDUC 065: Qualitative Research Methods: Educational Research for Social Change in the spring of their sophomore or junior year.
-This course, which can be taken for 0.5 or 1 credit, prepares students to write a thesis in their senior year.
+This course prepares students to write a thesis in their senior year.
 It can be used as the required methods course for special majors with Sociology and Anthropology, and as the required methods course for Educational Studies majors.

 Some students conduct independent research or serve as research assistants on faculty members’ projects.
 Students may begin working as research assistants as early as the summer following their first year.
 Many such collaborations have led to student-faculty co-authored conference presentations, articles, and chapters.